waltligon/orangefs/doc/design/pvfs2-client.md

 \maketitle

 # `pvfs2-client` Design Document (DRAFT)

 ## Introduction

-The primary role of the pvfs2-client daemon is to efficiently *marshal* operation requests and data from the kernel's VFS ( *Virtual File System*, or *Virtual Filesystem Switch*) layer to the pvfs2-server, and return responses from the pvfs2-server(s) back to the VFS layer.
-This involves waiting for file system and I/O requests, performing operations against the pvfs2-server application(s), and passing responses back to the Linux kernel's VFS layer.
+The primary role of the pvfs2-client daemon is to efficiently *marshal* operation requests and data from the kernel’s VFS ( *Virtual File System*, or *Virtual Filesystem Switch*) layer to the pvfs2-server, and return responses from the pvfs2-server(s) back to the VFS layer.
+This involves waiting for file system and I/O requests, performing operations against the pvfs2-server application(s), and passing responses back to the Linux kernel’s VFS layer.
 The data medium for the communication between the VFS request and the pvfs2-client application is the /dev/pvfs2 device node.
 An interface that will allow incoming unexpected requests from the /dev/pvfs2 device node is required, and using the